react-native-camera/react-native-camera/docs/RNCamera.md

 The barcode type is provided in the `data` object.

 #### `barCodeTypes`

 An array of barcode types to search for.
 Defaults to all types listed above.
 No effect if `onBarCodeRead` is undefined.
 Example: `<RNCamera barCodeTypes={[RNCamera.Constants.BarCodeType.qr]} />`

+#### `Android` `onGoogleVisionBarcodesDetected`

+Like `onBarCodeRead`, but we will use Google Play Service Vision to scan barcodes, which is pretty fast on Android.
+Note: If you already set `onBarCodeRead`, this will be invalid.

 ### Face Detection Related props